MadeInAmbrosia/ArtixTUI/DOCUMENTS/CODE_INDENTS.md

 `filesystems` if missing.  pacman hooks that call `systemctl`, `journalctl`, or reference systemd paths are moved to `/etc/pacman.d/hooks.bak/` rather than deleted.

+### ATA `mkinitcpio` preset uncommenting
+Arch's `linux.preset` uses commented-out lines that the Arch `mkinitcpio` package uncomments during installation.
+Artix's package leaves them commented, resulting in a preset with no `default_image` or `fallback_image` — initramfs generation fails silently.
+The migration now uncomments these lines instead of leaving the preset file fully commented-out.

+### ATA `libsystemd.so.0` dependency chain
+Arch compiles `util-linux`, `e2fsprogs`, `coreutils`, and `findutils` against `libsystemd.so.0`.
+When `systemd-libs` is removed, `mount`, `umount`, `fsck`, and `findmnt` break because the shared library is missing.
+The migration force-removes `systemd-libs` with `pacman -Rdd` and reinstalls all dependent packages from Artix repos, which compile without the systemd dependency.

+### ATA DNS atomic replacement
+`ata_convert_resolv_conf` writes to `/etc/resolv.conf.tmp` then `mv -f` over the old file, eliminating the window where no resolver exists between deleting the `systemd-resolved` stub and writing the new file.
+Also stops `systemd-resolved` before touching the file to prevent it from regenerating the stub.
+Users can choose Cloudflare, Google, Quad9, copy from backup, or enter a custom DNS server.

+### ATA `_pacman -Scc` hang
+`pacman -Scc --noconfirm` doesn't suppress the `[Y/n]` prompt for cache cleaning in some pacman versions.
+The migration hung indefinitely waiting for input that never arrived.
+Fixed by using direct `rm -rf` on `/var/cache/pacman/pkg/*` and `/var/lib/pacman/sync/*` instead of calling `pacman -Scc`.

 ### ATA homed user migration
 `systemd-homed` users are detected via `homectl list`.
 For LUKS-encrypted